Your iPad and Bluetooth Devices

 On the iPad, you can use Bluetooth to communicate wirelessly with a compatible Bluetooth headset or to use an optional wireless keyboard.
 Such accessories are made by Apple and many others.

-Here, an Apple Wireless Keyboard and the iPad are successfully paired when you enter a designated passkey on the keyboard.
+In the figure, an Apple Wireless Keyboard and the iPad are successfully paired when you enter a designated passkey on the keyboard.
+You won’t need a passkey to pair every kind of device, though.
+You can’t, for example, enter a passkey when pairing the iPad with a wireless speaker.
 Bluetooth works up to a range of about 30 feet.

-To unpair a device, select it from the device list and tap Unpair.
+To unpair a device, select it from the device list and tap Forget this Device.

 The iPad supports stereo Bluetooth headphones, so you can now stream stereo audio from the iPad to those devices.

 You can’t use Bluetooth to exchange files or sync between an iPad and a computer.
-Nor can you use it to print stuff from the iPad on a Bluetooth printer (though the AirPrint feature added with iOS 4.2 handles that chore in some instances).
+Nor can you use it to print stuff from the iPad on a Bluetooth printer (although the AirPrint feature handles that chore in some instances).
 That’s because the iPad doesn’t support any of the Bluetooth profiles (or specifications) required to allow such wireless stunts to take place.